PyMoDAQ/PyMoDAQ/docs/src/tutorials/contribute_to_pymodaq_code.rst

 We can be very proud of our modification, but of course, this will not be implemented directly, we will need the agreement of the owner of the PyMoDAQ repository.

 **Opening a pull request is proposing a modification of the code to the owner of the upstream repository**.

+This can
-This can be done through the GitHub website, at the location of our repository.
-Either click to *Compare & pull request* our to the *Pull requests* tab and *New pull request*.
+be done through the GitHub website, at the location of our repository.
+Either click to *Compare & pull request* or to the *Pull requests* tab and *New pull request*.

 .. figure:: /image/tutorial_contribute_to_pymodaq_code/pull_request_the_monkey.png
     :width: 600

-Be careful to properly select the branch of our repository and the branch of the upstream repository, and then send.
+Be careful to properly select the branch of our repository and the branch of the upstream repository, and then *Send*.

 .. figure:: /image/tutorial_contribute_to_pymodaq_code/github_pull_request.png
     :width: 600

 That’s it!
-We now have to wait for the answer of the owner of the repository.
+We now have to wait for the answer of the owner of the upstream repository.
 Let’s hope he will appreciate our work!
-We can see the status of your PR on the PyMoDAQ repository home page, by clicking on the *Pull requests* tab.
+We can see the status of our PR on the PyMoDAQ repository home page, by clicking on the *Pull requests* tab.
+There a discussion will be opened with the owner of the repository.

 .. figure:: /image/tutorial_contribute_to_pymodaq_code/pmd_pr_tab.png
     :width: 600